gmemstr/warrior-operator/README.md

     maximum: 5 # Maximum number of pods to run
     concurrency: 5 # Concurrent jobs per pod.
   resources: # Resource limits and requests for the pods
+    cacheSize: 500Mi # Size of the memory cache volume
     limits:
       cpu: "1"
       memory: "1Gi"